Am I eligible for funding if I have not yet completed a doctorate degree?

 What are the application components?

 Applicants must submit an online application and are asked to provide basic biographic details, project details, and relevant education and employment details.
-In addition, applicants must upload budget, cover letter, and a draft article/book proposal, and must request two reference letters in support of their application.
+In addition, applicants must upload budget, cover letter, and a draft article and must request two reference letters in support of their application.

 How many references do I need and whom should I ask to write references for me?